 Ryan Farrelly freeline skating

 Even though it got its start in Northern California, its popularity seemed to spread like wildfire through parts of Asia as the years went on.
 Only now is it beginning to regain popularity in its indigenous home.

 “Freeline” skates have been on a journey since their inception.
 In 2015 Freeline Skates, the company, went bankrupt.

 After Freeline Skates went bankrupt, JMK-RIDE skates was created by Freeline pro rider Mattie Tyce.
 The design sleek and sexier, but it is reported as just as sturdy as the tank built Freeline Skates.

 Why are they still called “Freeline” skates, even if they’re not?

 Japanese pros call the sport freeskate in order to push the identity away from the brand (others have tried calling it “sideskating”).
 But around the world whether or not they are the literal brand skates, they are usually called freeline skates.

 I don’t want to spend a lot of money.
 How do I start?

 I personally bought a generic freeline brand online which are mimicked off of the original Freeline Skates.
 The skates themselves are built like a tank, but the bearings were obvious shit for the price.
-But if you got some good skateboard bearings laying around, or buy some on Amazon for $15 bucks, you got yourself a pretty sick smooth pair of freelines to start on.
+But if you got some good skateboard bearings laying around, or buy some online for $20 bucks, you got yourself a pretty sick smooth pair of freelines to start on.